-Summer Employment for full-time faculty at WCCS is determined by Board of Trustees of the Alabama Community College System Policy 603.02.
+In accordance to ACCS Board of Trustee Policy 608.03, there is a distinction made between summer term and any other term of the academic year.
+A full-time teaching load during the summer term is 12 to 13 credit hours or the equivalent.
+Using the contact hour calculation for summer term, a full-time faculty member should not exceed 30 direct student contact hours per week.
 A full-time Schedule D employee who is employed by virtue of an academic year letter-of-appointment (fall and spring semesters) shall have first option (over part-time or temporary employees) for employment in the summer term provided that: (1) there is sufficient student enrollment; (2) there is sufficient funding available; (3) the employee is qualified to provide the service scheduled; (4) the employee meets the criteria of the institution's local summer employment policy; and (5) instructors may be given priority for summer teaching only in courses taught by the employee in the most recent fall and/or spring semesters.